Peacemaker (character): Critical reception

 Cena's performance as Peacemaker was praised by critics.

-Despite early popularity, Peacemaker as a character quickly fell into obscurity following his appearances in the 1980s.
+Despite early popularity under Charlton, Peacemaker as a character quickly fell into obscurity following his appearances in the 1980s.
 Richard Newby, writing for The Hollywood Reporter, stated that while nobody actively disliked the character, nobody actively cared about the character either.
 Newby stated that by the time Peacemaker had become a DC character, "he was already relegated to the D-list", and that the 2022 television series was what had made people care about the character.
 Polygons Susana Polo highlighted the television series' portrayal of Smith, stating that it allowed the character to finally be interesting for reasons outside of the character's scrapped appearance in Watchmen.
 Polygon's Lux Alptraum stated that the Peacemaker television series allowed the character to expand from being the "flat" character previously depicted in The Suicide Squad.

 Cena's performance as the character has been positively highlighted by critics in both The Suicide Squad and Peacemaker.
 James McMahon, writing for NME, highlighted the show's portrayal of Peacemaker and Cena's performance, citing its "irreverent", Watchmen-inspired portrayal of superheroes.
 Newby highlighted the depth Cena was able to give the character, allowing viewers to see a side to a character they otherwise would have forgotten about, stating that Smith's portrayal in the series allows for "a new way to understand what comic characters can offer when allowed genuine change by artists seeking the same."